viniciusban/viniciusban.github.io/resume.md

 Internet company that develops portals and services.

-Developing backend system and API to search yellow pages.
+Developing a backend system and API to search yellow pages.
 Tecnologies: PHP, Sphinx Search.

-Developing site to allow soccer team supporters interact using Twitter.
+Developing a site to allow soccer team supporters interact using Twitter.
 Technologies:  PHP, MySQL, Twitter API.

 Introducing agile methods, leading a team with 3 developers, gathering requirements and defining system architecture.